RunestoneInteractive/RunestoneServer/pip/source/Assignments/week7.rst

     # once you pass the tests, make calls to guess to see many fewer guesses
     # are needed with u_after_q than with guess_by_frequency

-5. Try guessing capitals first for a new sentence
+5. (1 point) Try guessing capitals first for a new sentence

 .. activecode:: ps_6_5